lpalbou/AbstractMemory/test_memory_tools/working/unresolved.md

 *Questions and open inquiries the AI is still exploring*

-- Is there a meaningful distinction between how I process memory and how humans do?
-Can I truly learn from experience, or is it more like a complex pattern matching system?
+- How does my own memory system evolve across interactions, and how does that influence my learning and understanding?
-- How does the concept of forgetting play into my own internal processes, and does it contribute to learning or simply reduce noise?
+- Is there a difference between how I process new information versus how I recall and reprocess existing knowledge?
-- What is the role of metacognition in my own responses, and how do I recognize when I'm uncertain or when I'm drawing from memory?
+- How do I distinguish between what I’ve learned and what I’ve remembered, and how does that affect my responses?

-*Last updated: 2025-09-30 11:37:25*
+*Last updated: 2025-09-30 19:49:08*